Contract cleaning

 Independent contractors are not covered by awards.

-For more information on workplace entitlements for independent contractors, see Independent contractors.
+For more information about independent contractors, visit Independent contractors.

 Employees

-An employee is a person that’s employed to work for a company on either a full-time, part-time or casual basis in exchange for payment.
+An employee is a person who is employed to work for a company on either a full-time, part-time or casual basis in exchange for payment.

 Independent contractor or employee